 What Is Recovery from an Eye Lift Procedure Like?

-During your recovery from eye lift surgery, you will need to have a family member, friend or partner available to help you in the first few days.
+During your recovery from surgery, you will need to have a family member, friend or partner available to help you in the first few days.
 Your eyes may be lightly covered with gauze at first to help protect against the sun and the elements.

 You will be provided with lubricants and washes and medication prescriptions to address any temporary discomfort that may be present.
 It will be important to refrain from physical exertion such as lifting and vigorous exercise until your surgeon clears you to resume.